g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

   }
 })();
 ```
-Playwright: Playwright similar to Selenium supports more than one language.
+Playwright: Playwright, similar to Selenium supports more than one language.
 It has official support for [Javascript/Typescript, Python, Java, and .NET](https://playwright.dev/docs/languages).
 Its API is more page-oriented.
 This mean selectors (locators in this case) start from the `page` object, which is passed as an argument.
 Playwright’s JavaScript API focuses on human readability, making tests easier to write.
 It’s explicit use of the await syntax might seem verbose, but it makes it obvious that a task may take some time to complete.
 This flows with Selenium’s approach and differs from Cypress automatic await.
 The snippet below is code for searching for cat memes on Google Search, written for Playwright using JavaScript.
 ```javascript
 import { test, expect } from "@playwright/test";
 test.describe('Search for cat memes on Google"', () => {